xdarryl/Bake-Off-Competition-Project/README.md

 <a name="top"></a>
-# Bake Off Project using C
+# Bake Off Competition Project using C
 Project developed in CS 452

 # Project Description